 1. Consider a location with low cost of living

-When you apply for medical residency, one way to save money is to pick a location with low cost of living.
+When you apply for medical residency, one way to save money is to pick an area with a low cost of living.
 If you decide on a residency in New York City or San Francisco, you can expect your living expenses like rent and food to be much higher than if you are in Charlotte or Denver for example. $10 bucks don’t go a long way in the Big Apple but might fit your daily budget in a smaller town.

 2. Find out if your hospital provides subsidized housing